Restaurants & Bars

 Tucson: Pima Air & Space Museum, 6000 E Valencia Rd., Tucson, AZ 85706

 One of the largest air and space museums in the world, Pima Air & Space Museum features more than 300 aircraft and spacecraft including many of the most historically significant and technically advanced craft ever produced.
 The Museum is a pet friendly facility.
 Pets on a leash are allowed at the museum.
-Only service animals are allowed on the riding tours (“Boneyard”/AMARG and Tram), but non-service animals can be crated and the crates left in the Museum Store’s climate-controlled storage room (with air-conditioning and/or heating).
-1 large animal crate (with pillow) is available on a first-come basis.
+Only service animals are allowed on the riding tours (“Boneyard”/AMARG and Tram).
+Pets should never be left in vehicles.

 Hot Springs: Garvan Woodland Gardens, 540 Arkridge Rd, Hot Springs, AR 71913